A full-day journey combining two foundational chapters of world history: early Christianity and the origins of the Ottoman Empire.

 We leave Istanbul early in the morning and cross the Sea of Marmara to İznik — ancient Nicaea — where Constantine the Great convened the First Ecumenical Council in 325 AD, a defining moment for Christian doctrine.
 We walk along the Roman-Byzantine walls, among the best preserved in the world, and visit the Hagia Sophia of İznik (4th century), also the setting of the Second Council in 787.

-After free time for lunch at the lakeshore, we continue to Bursa, the first capital of the Ottoman Empire, at the foot of Mount Uludağ.
+We continue to Bursa, the first capital of the Ottoman Empire, at the foot of Mount Uludağ.
 We visit the Green Mosque and Green Tomb — masterpieces of early Ottoman architecture — and the imposing Grand Mosque (Ulu Cami) with its 20 domes.
 We head up to the Tophane viewpoint beside the tombs of founding sultans Osman and Orhan Gazi.
-We close the day under the historic İnkaya plane tree, a monumental tree over 600 years old.

 Small group, private air-conditioned transport, professional guide in Spanish and English.